hackoregon/linux-laptop-setup/README.md

 Todo
 ----

 1. Instructions for connecting QGIS to the PostGIS database.
+Also, make sure QGIS versions are the same on Linux and Windows.
 2. Front-end tools: I'm not a front-end person so I have no idea what we'll need there.
 If there's something you want, file an issue and I'll add it.
 3. Django: The last I heard we'll be using Django for some projects.
 I am working through <https://www.amazon.com/Mastering-Django-Core-Complete-Guide-ebook/dp/B01KR6F4Z2> and can easily add install scripts if anyone wants them.